shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/DiyaWaghmare/info.md

 The first method in which we create a merge commit is the best way to do it because you can clearly see all the commits (helpful in instances where you need to find a bug) and the commit history isn't altered either.

 Ques 3.
 Yes I will get merge conflicts because I've written the answer for ques 1 and ques 3 in the same section of my markdown file.

+Ques 1.
+Git pull doesn't let you review the changes that you are pulling from the remote repo to your local copy.
+Fetching changes allows us to review those changes before merging or pulling them (otherwise we may lose the changes in our local copy and they may be overwritten).